chiiyokii/AI_Project/README.md

 **Here is a quick glance about what we plan to do :**

 &emsp;Brittany is one of the best region of France, with it's cows, crêpes and kouign amann, there is everything you need to spend a really good time during vacations.
 But with the raising popularity of this destination among french people,the housing market skyrocketed.
 Indeed, everyday about a hundred of apartments and houses are sold.
 Today there is 13% more buyers than sellers so the prices are going up.
 But, as a buyer you should be careful that the lovely house you want to buy is priced fairly.
-That is why we wanted to create this AI model that can predict the selling price of a houses based on several criteria such as location, surface, yard ...
+That is why we wanted to create this AI model that can predict the selling price of accomodations.
+Our goal with this model is to create a machine learning modele able to precisely predict the price of a house depending on the market, whether the user want to buy or sell an accomodation.
+Indeed

 Dataset from kaggle we will use : [DatasetOfHousingPrice](https://www.kaggle.com/datasets/cheneblanc/housing-prices-35-fr)